 Reason #3: Third-party impact on the end-user

-Integrating third parties like ChatBots, Ad-Providers, Content Delivery Network (CDN), Web Analytics tools, and many more, into the end-point application is something that’s very common.
+Integrating third parties like ChatBots, Ad-Providers, Content Delivery Network (CDN), Web Analytics tools, and many more, into the end-point application is very common.
 All these measures are taken to improve the End-User Experience.
 But these third-party services can also fail.
 The question is how do you get visibility?
 Looking at data center-based monitoring data will not give you the answer and will lead to visibility gaps.
-Those visibility gaps can turn into unpleasant meetings with digital experience stakeholders and where you potentially can’t deliver an answer or worst case you hear about the issue there for the first time.
-With a good End User Experience Monitoring strategy, you can close this gap and get your third-party providers under control and can clearly show the impact like on the below screenshot.
+Those visibility gaps can turn into unpleasant meetings with digital experience stakeholders where you potentially can’t deliver an answer or worst case you hear about the issue there for the first time.
+With a good End User Experience Monitoring strategy, you can close this gap, get your third-party providers under control, and clearly show the impact like in the screenshot below.

 If you want to know more about third-party API-, third-party integration- or CDN monitoring here are some examples you must take a look at: